Nathansbud/Jeopardizer/README.md

 ## What's the deal with the /app/ folder?

 Jeopardizer was originally a Java applet, revamped as a webapp for increased usability.
-Though hopefully functional, it hasn't been tested in several years, and is not actively maintained.
+Though hopefully functional, it hasn't been tested in several years, and is not actively maintained. **As of 02/12/24, all scraped data from J-Archive has been removed from the repo.**

 Installation and controls are provided if desired:

 <details>
 <summary>Jeopardizer App Setup</summary>